ofloveandhate/markdown2canvas/docs/tutorials/making_your_first_course.rst

 Pages and Assignments must have a `source.md` file.
 It's markdown, and can include html, too.

-Write whatever markdown you want in the two `source.md` files.
+🎯 Write whatever markdown you want in the two `source.md` files.
+I gave you some terrible starter, but at least the assignment source includes a demo of the text replacement system.

 `readings.page`: